yunojuno/django-impersonate/README.rst

 django-impersonate |nlshield|
 ==============================
 :Info: Simple application to allow superusers to "impersonate" other non-superuser accounts.
-:Version: 1.3.0
+:Version: 1.4.0
 :Author: Peter Sanchez (http://www.petersanchez.com)

 Python / Django Support
 =======================

-* Python 2.7+ for Django versions 1.8 - 1.11
-* Python 3.4+ for Django versions 1.9 - 2.0
+* Python 3.6+ for Django versions 1.11 - 2.1
-* Python 3.3 for Django version 1.8

-**Note:** In release 1.4 we plan to only support Python 3.4+ and Django 2.0+ moving forward.
-Bug fixes will be ported to older versions but new feature development will be focusing on modern releases of Python and Django.
+**Note:** As of version 1.4 we are only officially supporting Python 3.6+ and Django 1.11+.
+However, older versions of Python and Django should continue to work.
+We just will not guarantee it.

 Dependencies
 ============